NFU Mutual: Union Advantage

 NFU Mutual's Union Advantage offers enhanced cover and discounts to farming union members who commit to insuring their farm with NFU Mutual for the next three years or more.

 Agency Network

 The majority of NFU Mutual insurance policies are sold through tied insurance Agents (said to be self-employed), who are also Group Secretaries of the NFU, based in market towns and rural locations around the UK.
 At the end of 2018, NFU Mutual had 654 agents working out of 310 offices, dropping to around 280 agencies in 2025.

 Operations

 Services and products

 NFU Mutual offers personal insurance products such as home insurance and motor insurance.
-They also offer commercial insurance for businesses and specialise in agriculture and farm insurance.
+They offer commercial insurance for businesses and specialise in agriculture and farm insurance.
 They also offer life insurance products, and income protection through Aviva.
 The business also offers various investment and pension products, and sells financial advice and inheritance tax planning.